 First thing I reached after was the good old HBCD USB stick, but none of the software packages could do what I needed.
 Either they lacked the feature or the feature was not included in the free version of the software.
-Disappointing.
-Maybe my version was old.
-After quick research on the matter, I ended up trying Acronis True Image and AOMEI Backupper and Partition Assistant.
-The first one asked for money.
-The second had the features I need in their free software package but got greedy and after some rise in popularity, they also put the feature behind a paywall.
+Disappointed but determined, after a bit of research on the matter, ended up trying Acronis True Image and AOMEI Backupper and Partition Assistant.
+The first one asked for money up font and the second had the desired features in their free software package but got greedy and after some rise in popularity, put the feature behind a paywall, obviously.

-Digging deeper I found DiskGenius.
-This is all you need to know.
-It is free as of writing this and it comes with tons of features.
+As of writing this the software is free and it comes with tons of features.
 I'd suggest a download and storage in a software toolbox folder since this might change and go the way of AOMEI.